Meet the People Behind the Montrose LandxSea Film Fest

 Want to get involved?
 LandxSea Film Festival is seeking new Trustees and Festival Committee Members.

-This is an exciting moment in our journey, and we’re opening up two key volunteer opportunities for people who want to help shape the future of Scotland’s environmental film festival.
+This is an exciting moment in our journey, and we’re opening up key volunteer opportunities for people who want to help shape the future of Scotland’s environmental film festival.

 • Charity Trustees (Board Members)